semiprime/pygenda/docs/Usage.md

 * On a touchscreen, you can navigate by swiping left/right (Week View) or up/down (Year View).

+* On Psion devices, Anniversaries were an entry type.
+On Pygenda, the same functionality is available by setting the repeat type of an event to "Anniversary".

 * The UI for setting alarms is a placeholder, to test storage and activation of alarms (where testing is welcome).
   Keys: